SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where swapping while shooting sometimes causes the other player to have the previous one's palette.
 - Fixed an issue where Proto Man could dash jump is both buttons were pressed at the same time.
 - Weapons on screen are now destroyed upon swapping.
+- Fixed an issue where the charge sound loop wouldn't loop.

 Credits:
 --